-TV viewers aghast as streaming service cancels its ‘best’ series
+TV viewers furious as streaming service cancels ‘best’ series

-Not so Great: TV viewers aghast as Hulu cancels its ‘best’ series
+Not so Great: TV viewers furious as Hulu cancels its ‘best’ series

 ‘This show was the absolute best it had to offer,’ one perplexed fan wrote